gaetanzanella/presentations/catching-ai-defining-ai/slides.md

 ---

+AI is:

-1. AI is a universal concept
+1. A powerful universal concept
-2. AI purpose is to reproduce human behavior
+2. A science which aims to reproduce human behaviors
+3. **The origin of computer science**

 ---
+layout: section
+---

 # Defining AI for developers

+---
+layout: center
 ---

 ```ts